michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-07-09-icloud-email-address-change-merge-move-delete.md

 ## Moving an iCloud Email Alias to a Different Account

 Email aliases are forever tied to the account that created them.
-It cannot later be used to create a new iCloud account or transferred to another account.
+An alias cannot later be used to create a new iCloud account or transferred to another account.

 ## Moving iCloud Data to a New Account